TUT888/TopicTest-BackendAPI/README.md

 ## How to run
 1. Clone this repo
 2. Create python virtual environment, activate it and installed required dependencies.
-For more information, refer to [Task 6.1D](https://github.com/alice-tat/Task6_1D_BackendAPI)
+For more information, refer to [alice-tat/Task 6.1D](https://github.com/alice-tat/Task6_1D_BackendAPI)
 3. Install new dependency:
     ```
     pip install Flask-PyMongo
     ```
 4. Setup Mongo Atlas and get the connection URI.
-For mroe information, refer to [dgdeakin/DTask10_1_MongoDBAtlas](https://github.com/dgdeakin/DTask10_1_MongoDBAtlas)
 3. Create `.env` file with following information
     ```
     API_TOKEN=<Your generated token>